 Well, I won’t keep you in suspense any longer.
 Here it is 3 years to the day since I first worked on my garage door…

 Looks like new, and going strong.
 I haven’t done anything to it in any way to touch it up or enhance it.
-It has held up so well and I am impressed.
-It is a south-facing door and gets blasted with our below zero temps in winter and near hundred degree temps in summer.
+I love it!
+It is a south-facing door and gets blasts of our below zero temps in winter and near hundred-degree temps in summer.
 WAHOO!!! (psst!
-I even got those benches from curbside shopping!)
+I even find those benches from curbside shopping!)

 The only thing I noticed was around one window it looks like the plastic had shrunk or something so my door original is peeking through, but that is it! (fist pump action going on)

 You still wouldn’t believe the number of rubber-neckers we get and people who stop to ask how I did it.
-I am so utterly glad I tried and took a chance.
+I am so utterly glad I gave it a try and took a chance.

 Won’t you pin and share so others can get that high-end look for less?
 Then, I have another goodie for you.

 Now for my other tip on how to refresh old wood.
 For ages I have had on my “desire” list a set of old theater/church seats.
-So you can imagine my utmost excitement when I found this pair on our local Craigslist that had just been listed.
+So you can imagine my utmost excitement when I find this pair on our local Craigslist.

 I squealed like a child (ahem) and hurriedly called to inquire.
 You may be asking, “Why do you want them?”
 Because they’re rare, they’re cool, and create unique entry (or anywhere) seating.
 I’m all about different. tee hee.

 Good news is that they were super-affordable.
-Somewhat bad news is that they were used as a dog chew toy.
-I got to meet the two offenders – they were gentle giants, and why the owner decided to sell the seats before they got more damaged.
+Somewhat bad news is that they are a dog chew toy.
+I got to meet the two offenders – they are gentle giants, and why the owner decides to sell the seats before they got more damage.

-Not only had the wood been chewed up, but also were so absolutely parched.
-The wood was brittle and flaking in many spots since it was made out of layered wood.
-I wanted to halt that deterioration immediately.
+Not only has the wood been chewed up, but also were so absolutely dry.
+The wood is brittle and flaking in many spots since it is made out of layered wood.
+I want to halt that deterioration immediately.

-I don’t use paint or stain with this type of problem, but my favorite tool to refresh old wood is boiled linseed oil (or tung oil or even hemp oil).
-This time I used linseed oil and demonstrate how easy it is to see the gorgeous wood come to life as shown below.
+I didn’t use paint or stain with this type of problem.
+However, my favorite tool to refresh old wood is boiled linseed oil (or or even hemp oil).
+This time I use linseed oil and demonstrate how easy it is to see the gorgeous wood come to life as shown below.